 At the same time, White Power shows an important evolution in Rockwell’s thinking.
 Though Rockwell condemned Francis Parker Yockey’s work as a new form of “Strasserism” in 1964, in White Power he predicts an eventual alliance between white Russians and white Americans.
 Years before the Sino-Soviet split, Rockwell notes the alliance between anti-Soviet Trotskyites and the Red Chinese, Maoism being the preferred form of Communism for campus radicals and non-whites.
 Going further, Rockwell condemns the repeated “wars of racial suicide,” calling for a white racial unity in foreign policy that transcends even nationalism.
 This vision of race as the critical basis of identity, loyalty, and state policy, with nationalism as purely secondary, goes beyond anything Rockwell could have taken from German National Socialism.
 Furthermore, Rockwell writes, “The center of Jewish power and money is here in New York City, U.S.A., not Moscow and not even Jerusalem.”

 By the time of White Power, Rockwell is also willing to criticize conservatives for substantive rather than tactical reasons.
 He goes so far as to say, “there are dozens of ‘socialistic’ operations in any decent nation, operations not for profit, but for the benefit of all.”
 Rockwell condemns the wealthy, “the managing class,” for neglecting their workers and falling into the Jewish trap of attacking the people they depend on.
 “The working people of America want ‘social security’; they want ‘medicare’; they want a paternalistic and welfare-conscious government.
 That is a fact.”
+This is a more accurate reading of political reality than anything you will get from a well-paid GOP consultant.

 Ultimately, however, Rockwell comes off as frustrated with conservatives, rather than seeing them as enemies.
 He is trying to explain to them why they need different tactics in order to defeat the Left, rather than crusading against them.
 Though he is critical of economic conservatives, he does not outline an economic alternative with the same passion for detail and documentation that he marshals in chronicling Jewish perfidy.
 Rockwell sees conservative voters – if not the leaders – as his base.
 He writes, “It is a matter of life and death that we find the energy, will, wisdom, and diplomacy to reach the millions of ‘conservatives’ who are spiritually on our side, but who are still blind to the issue on which all the others depend – breed, race” (218).